hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 In Jamaica as well as the region, synthetic musks and plithalates are potentially hazardous compounds which are also used as perfume ingredient.
 Will it ever possible to transfer scents digitally?
 It could probably be done, but human need some sort of Virtual Reality equivalent technology that activates the brain areas that process smell, as well as a smell scanner thaat can convert the odor's into electrical that can be transmitted to this
 Virtual Reality Technology.
+Although algorithms with the use of parity bits are prevalent among DST this program needs to be develop to satisfy the growth and development of the market.

 It is possible to digital smell.
 Smell can be deteched as gas or vapour or liquid then one can characterise that gas/liquid chemically by GC-NIS spectrum and perhaps then it could be digital to store the 'Gas' pattern in the spectrum data.
 One can use an evacuated super clean glass bulb called an 'Odor Bulb' to capture some of the air for later analysis.
-Usually, the odorant is at too low a concentration for direct detection when this method is used to collect a GC/MS analysis.
+Usually, the odorant is too low a concentration for direct detection when this method is used to collect a GC/MS analysis.

 THE IMPACT OF LIMITED ADOPTION DST IN JAMAICA AND THE REST OF THE REGION